Justin Barrett: 2004 European Parliament election

-National Party (2016–present)
+National Party (2016–2023)

 In a press release in November 2016, Justin Barrett announced that he was President of the newly founded National Party, a political party that would oppose multi-culturalism and abortion.
 While Barrett had previously promoted the idea of a "Catholic republic", the National Party states that it is a secular party.
 The party was due to be publicly launched in a press event on 17 November 2016 at the Merrion Hotel in Dublin.
 However, after a public backlash, the hotel cancelled the event.
 Barrett called for a complete ban on Muslims entering Ireland and for the introduction of racial profiling.
 The party formally registered in early April 2019.
 Barrett has stated that the party is "only for straight Irish people".

 While a Eurosceptic, Barrett does not advocate leaving the European Union ("Irexit").
 Quoted in August 2019, Barrett reputedly believes that Ireland could have entered bilateral negotiations with the United Kingdom immediately after the Brexit referendum in 2016 and agreed to a separate deal with the British and then to have the EU accept that deal as part of their own negotiations with the British government.
 He criticised the Irish government and by extension the European Union's handling of Brexit.
 In September 2019, Barrett was milkshaked in Galway at a National Party protest.
-In October 2019 he addressed a community meeting in his hometown of Borrisokane on plans to open up a Direct Provision centre for 80 asylum seekers.
+In October 2019 he addressed a community meeting in his hometown of Borrisokane on plans to open up a direct provision centre for 80 asylum seekers.
 An edited, audio-only version of his speech was played on the Claire Byrne Live show on RTÉ One.

 As leader of the party, Barrett led the National Party to a total of 4,773 votes (0.2%) in the 2020 Irish general election, failing to win any seats.

+In mid-July 2023, the National Party reportedly issued a statement saying Barrett had been removed as president of the party.
+Barrett disputed this and claims to still lead the party.
+Following his purported removal, he reported two senior members to the Gardaí for allegedly removing €400,000 worth of gold owned by the party from a vault in Dublin 4.